architectophile/node-ts-mqtt-server/README.md

-# A sample project with Node.js, TypeScript, ESLint, and Prettier
+# A sample project for a mqtt server with Node.js, TypeScript, ESLint, and Prettier

 <br/>